milesmcc/shynet/GUIDE.md

 ---

-**Next steps:** while out of the scope of this short guide, next steps include setting up Shynet behind a reverse proxy (be it your own [Nginx server](https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/) or [Cloudflare](https://cloudflare.com)), making it run in the background, and integrating it on your sites.
+**Next steps:** while out of the scope of this short guide, next steps include making Shynet run in the background and integrating it on your sites.
 Integration instructions are available on each service's management page.